kingkool68/wordpress-better-plugins-plugin/README.md

-# Russell's Plugin Enhancement Pack
+# The Better Plugins Plugin

 This WordPress plugin makes dealing with plugins easier by providing tools for filtering, comparing, and reporting plugins.